Ruvyrom/Ruvomain-Protocol/README.md

 **You have a specific device?
 Create your JSON file list or import Canta backup list file!**

 Fork this repo, place it in `/Configs`, and submit a Pull Request.
 Your configuration will then be available to the entire community.
-For create your JSON list file or import Canta backup [following the contributing guide](https://github.com/Ruvyrom/Ruvomain-Protocol/blob/main/Configs/README.md#contributing---json-files-importation).
+To create your JSON list file or import Canta backup [following the contributing guide](https://github.com/Ruvyrom/Ruvomain-Protocol/blob/main/Configs/README.md#contributing---json-files-importation).

 >**Need help with your first contribution?** *[Consult this guide](https://github.com/firstcontributions/first-contributions) to learn the basics of pull requests.*